eatnumber1/try-helpers/README.md

 - On the CS machines, symlink (or copy) the "try" and "git-init-for-try" scripts into some directory in your path.
 Mine is "~/bin".
 Make sure the directory you place it in is in your path in front of where the real "try" is.
-- Edit "git-init-for-try" and set the variable "TRY_HELPERS_HOME" to the location of your checked out try-helpers repository.
+- Add an exported environment variable called "TRY_HELPERS_HOME" set to the location of your checked out try-helpers repository.
+You can do this by placing the following line in your bashrc:
+  `export TRY_HELPERS_HOME="$HOME/path_to_repository"`

 # Usage
 - Create a git repository on the CS machines to be the "upstream" for your sources